laurengall/toDoList/README.md

 # toDoList
-To-do list using ArrayLists, iteration, and Scanners.
+Simple to-do list using ArrayLists, iteration, and Scanners.